SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ManagingWindow/ManagingWindow.md

 	openModal
 ```

-Confirm dialog are created as follows:
+Confirm dialogs are created as follows:

 ```
 SpConfirmDialog new